Last Updated on May 26, 2022 by Thinkster

 In order to figure out a better deal, you need to figure out which serving is more pizza.
 The 6-inch square pizza is 36 square inches of pizza.
 To figure out how much pizza the slice is, you must first figure out the area of the full circular pizza.
 The formula for area is pi times the radius squared.
 The radius of the 18-inch pizza is 9, giving you an area of approximately 254 square inches.
 Divide this by eight for each slice, and you have a total amount of pizza of 31 inches.
 The square pizza is more pizza and the better deal.

 Each of these 6th grade geometry examples uses real-world applications that kids will face in daily life.
 Using problems like this will get your kids excited about math by showing the “why” behind the processes they are learning.
-If you want to get your child even more excited about 6th grade geometry, consider investing in Thinkster Math, an iPad based tutoring program that instills excitement while promoting learning in children.
+If you want to get your child even more excited about 6th grade geometry, consider investing in Thinkster Math, a digital learning program that instills excitement while promoting learning in children.
 With Thinkster, your child can get ahead in math while enjoying the learning process.